bitcoin-dev-project/warnet/README.md

 Each container is a node as described in the graph, along with various data exporters and a demo grafana dashboard.

-The commands listed in `warnet --help` can then be used to control and query the nodes.
+The commands listed in `warcli help` can then be used to control and query the nodes.

 ###  Run scenarios on a network